Skip to main content

 • How effectively do they communicate and prioritize?

-• Keep it conversational — Write topics as if you’re asking them in person
+• Keep it conversational — Write questions as if you’re asking them in person

 • Focus on specifics — Ask for examples, behaviors, or outcomes

-• Limit to 3-5 topics — Windy will follow up naturally based on responses
+• Limit to 3-5 questions — Windy will follow up naturally based on responses

-Windy is trained to ask follow-up questions if responses are vague, so you don’t need to include every possible follow-up in your discussion guide.
+Windy is trained to ask follow-up questions if responses are vague, so you don’t need to include every possible follow-up in your question set.

 Scheduling and participants